 Breast augmentation has no effect on breastfeeding.
 The milk glands in the breast tissue determine how much milk a mother will produce, and implants don’t interfere with the function of milk glands.

-Surgeon, anaesthetist and hospital costs will vary, but the procedure usually costs somewhere between $10,000 and $15,000 (AUD).
+Surgeon, anaesthetist and hospital costs will vary, but a breast augmentation procedure usually costs somewhere between $10,000 and $15,000 (AUD).

 You should expect the costs to be higher if you are having combined procedures at the same time.